 No Props?
 No Problem!

-If there is one thing we have all shared through these last extraordinary months of the coronavirus pandemic, it is our call to adapt to every day life in ways we never thought necessary or possible.
-Virtually every single activity that was once rote has now become a new adventure, from grocery shopping to getting a haircut to practicing yoga.
+If there is one thing we learned from the extraordinary experience of the coronavirus pandemic, it was our call to adapt to every day life in ways we never thought necessary or possible.
+Virtually every single activity that was once rote became a new adventure, from grocery shopping to getting a haircut to practicing yoga.

 I realized quickly that if I wanted to keep teaching yoga, I would have to adapt to connecting with my students online.
-For me, the challenge to overcome was learning how to make use of all the tech aspects so that I could continue to create a holistic experience from a distance, especially recently as I have been teaching a combination of live in-studio classes while also hosting students via Zoom.
+For me, the challenge to overcome was learning how to make use of all the tech aspects so that I could continue to create a holistic experience from a distance.

-For you, my students, I recognized that not only are you struggling to learn the technology, but you may not have all the props you need to support your practice as you did when you were practicing in studio.
-This is especially tricky for you Yin and Restorative yogis, for whom practice is simply not the same without your props.
-And for students who are venturing back into studios but find that the studio is not allowing the use of props yet, you are finding that you need to bring your own.
+For you, my students, I recognized that not only did you struggle to learn the technology, but you may not have had access to all the props you needed to support your practice This is especially tricky for you Yin and Restorative yogis, for whom practice is simply not the same without your props.

 BOLSTER = KING-SIZED PILLOW, ROLLED BLANKET OR TOWEL